-Figures 10a and 10b represent a first and iterative draft of the Entrepreneurship for Engineers course concept map.
-Even without reading the words, one will notice that the first draft version (Figure 10a), is extremely linear in nature; one directly flowing to another, with no display of interconnectedness of themes or circular flows indicating some form of iterative understanding.
-Close examination Figure 10a also breaks down the course into very vertical "silo topics", driven primarily by how the traditional textbook for this topic is structured to teach the material (i.e. product/service, mission, human resources, etc.).
+Figures 11 and 12 represent a first and iterative draft of the Entrepreneurship for Engineers course concept map.
+Even without reading the words, one will notice that the first draft version (Figure 11) is extremely linear in nature; one directly flowing to another, with no display of interconnectedness of themes or circular flows indicating some form of iterative understanding.
+Close examination Figure 11 also breaks down the course into very vertical "silo topics," driven primarily by how the traditional textbook for this topic is structured to teach the material (i.e. product/service, mission, human resources, etc.).
+Figure 12, a "mid stream" concept map, begins to show how the vision of the course is taking form around the notion of enduring understandings for course; the idea and the plan well executed through strategy and tactics, but still falls short in demonstrating how the individual's personal motivation plays a role.
+In Figure 13 the lines, while still shown in linear form, have begin to display a more interrelated and iterative view of the course topics and has evolved somewhat from a rigid hierarchical or content view.